 - Supporting the utilization of new communication technology to integrate global perspectives in learning and understanding issues;

 - Supporting university student experiential learning objectives by offering the Kozmetsky Center Senior Internship Program and utilizing the Kozmetsky Center's extensive local, national and global networks to provide professional internship and service learning opportunities for SEU students;

 - Advancing understanding of potential public-private sector collaboration in pursuing opportunities and addressing challenges;

-- Exploring the application of theory/academic expertise to supporting real-world issue problem solving and cooperative efforts in policy, community service, etc.
+- Exploring the application of theory/academic expertise to supporting real-world issue problem solving and cooperative efforts in policy and community service.